core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    * T should be at least the expected worst-case time taken by the request and response processing on the proxy and on the servers in the addressed CoAP group.

-   * T should be at least the expected worst-case round-trip delay between the client and the proxy plus the worst-case round-trip delay between the proxy and any one of the origin servers.
+   * T should be at least the expected worst-case round-trip delay between the client and the proxy plus the worst-case round-trip delay between the proxy and any of the origin servers.

 3. The client MUST include the Multicast-Timeout Option defined in {{sec-multicast-timeout-option}} into the unicast request to send to the proxy.
 The option value specifies an amount of time T' < T. The difference (T - T') should be at least the expected worst-case round-trip time between the client and the proxy.